Insights: Article

 4. Is the AI technology compatible with your current processes?

 Your current IT infrastructure and teams may be well-equipped to implement AI in your business – but will they be compatible with AI technology?
-You’ll need to plan how AI systems will integrate with your existing infrastructure, software, and processes.
+You must plan how AI systems integrate with your existing infrastructure, software, and processes.

 “Work with your team to identify potential compatibility issues, such as data formats and communication protocols, and address them early on to avoid headaches down the road,” says Daryl.
 “By designing APIs, adopting standard interfaces, or leveraging middleware solutions, you can achieve a smooth and seamless AI integration.”